cloudnativeessentials/dra-tutorial/README.md

 - device sharing with multiple Pods
 - centralized device categorization
 - flexible configuration like dynamic GPU partitioning
+- accelerators and other devices as well like NICs, FPGAs, network-attached devices
+- pass configuration parameters to devices
+- Pod is scheduled when required resources are available
+- more features coming

 ### DRA Overview